 This article was originally published in the Australian Corporate Lawyer Magazine

-An easy to read overview of how new generation e-billing platforms provide an efficient, effective and holistic spend management process.
+An easy to read overview of how new generation legal spend management platforms can provide an efficient, effective and holistic approach to managing law firm engagements, spend and invoicing.